yaozhong/deepIntraSV/README.md

 ## Data pre-processing and caching
 A multi-core version of pysam is applied.
 In default, all cores will be used to generate RD bin files from bam file.
+For each training data, background statistics of RD are first calcuated through sampling the data.

 ## Training
-Input are bam file(s).
-Cached data will be first searched according to the current parameters, If cache files are not found, the code re-process the bam file and cache the data.
+Input are WGS bam file(s).
+Cached data will be first searched according to current parameters, If cache files are not found, the code will process the bam file and cache the data.
-The cached file will be saved in ./data/data_cache/ fold Output are the saved model weights.
+The cached files are saved in ./data/data_cache/ Output are the saved model weights.

 Users can change manually change the model parameter file.